xiaolai/regular-investing-in-box/docs/en/README.md

 > * The best parts of the best parts (sectors)
 > * A combination of the best investments in the best parts of the best parts

 It's a lot of decisions, but they are easy to summarize.
 All of them are decisions about **trends**.
 Not choosing just one investment, but stepping back and choosing to invest in everything, is done in order to reduce risk and **keep up with the global trend**.
 In this case, *alpha* is zero.
 Choosing the best parts of the whole is done in order to find the parts that are developing the fastest, and in doing so create positive *alpha*.
 Choosing the best parts of the best parts is done to create even higher *alpha* by following trends.
-Finally, choosing combinations of investements in the best parts of the best parts is pursuing the same goal: first reduce risk, and then see if it is possible to increase *alpha*.
+Finally, choosing combinations of investments in the best parts of the best parts is pursuing the same goal: first reduce risk, and then see if it is possible to increase *alpha*.

 In order to choose our combination of investments, the most simple, direct, brutal and effective principle is this: